labithiotis/localez/readme.md

 #### Translations

-The translations are stored in a `JSON` file which is loaded in and stored by it's language, the language initial loaded is pulled out by UserAgent or if server side it can be loaded manually.
+The translations are stored in a `JSON` file which is loaded in and stored by it's language, the language that is initial loaded is pulled decided by UserAgent or if server side it can be loaded manually.

 ##### Example of a translation file
 ```json